Sholinghur

-Sholinghapuram, shortened to Sholinghur (in Tamil: சோளிங்கப்புரம் or சோளிங்கர்) is a municipality under Sholinghur taluk in Ranipet District, Vellore region of Tamil Nadu, India.
-The town is famous in Tamil Nadu and other neighboring states for the Lakshmi Narasimha Swamy temple.
+Sholinghapuram, shortened to Sholinghur (சோளிங்கப்புரம் or சோளிங்கர்) is a municipality in the Sholinghur taluk in Ranipet district, Tamil Nadu, India.
+It is known in Tamil Nadu and neighboring states for its Lakshmi Narasimha Swamy temple.

-Sholinghur is located between Tiruttani (Tamil Nadu) and Chittoor (Andhra Pradesh).
-This town connects major towns and cities like Chennai, Vellore, Arakkonam, Ranipet (Tamil Nadu), and Bengaluru (Karnataka).
+Sholinghur, between Tiruttani (Tamil Nadu) and Chittoor (Andhra Pradesh), connects major towns and cities such as Chennai, Vellore, Arakkonam, Ranipet (Tamil Nadu), and Bengaluru (Karnataka).
+With 27 wards, the Dravida Munnetra Kazhagam party carried 19 wards in the 2022 local elections.

-This municipality has 27 wards.
-In local body elections 2022,DMK won majority by winning 19 wards.

 Etymology

-The first name for this town was Thirukkadigai.
+Sholinghur's original name was Thirukkadigai.
 This signifies its status as one of the 108 Divya Desams in Vaishnavism.
-The reason behind the name Thirukkadigai is due to one of the following beliefs.
+Under the Cholas and the nawabs, Thirukkadigai was less used in favour of Chozha Singapuram.
+A Sanskrit college is in the municipality.